originphp/website/source/docs/model/finding-records.md

 By default all fields for each the associated models will be fetched (or if you have configured the association to return only certain fields by default) unless you tell it otherwise.

-NOTE: If you limit the fields that are returned, you must always ensure that `foreignKey` must be present, if not the final results wont include the records.
+NOTE: If you limit the fields that are returned, you must always ensure that `foreignKey` is  present, if not the final results wont include the records.

 ```php
 $result = $this->Article->find('first',[